-Numerator: The sum of cycle time for all line items delivered during the quarter.
+Numerator: The sum of cycle time for all line items delivered during the quarter, inclusive of all days.
 Denominator: The count of all line items delivered during the quarter.

 Overall cycle time is defined as the number of days between when a customer order is submitted to when the shipment is actually delivered to the customer, inclusive of the start and end days.